52010116/connect-4/docs/source/design.md

 ## Implementation of the game ##

 * The playing field is displayed with the “_” symbol.
 Underneath the field the columns 0-6 are displayed.
+It is stored in a list.
 * In order to give the player the option to exit the game at any time, the “exit_game” was created, which checks input for “q” or “Q”.
 * With the intention of letting the player only make valid inputs, “check_legal_move” was created to check if input is an Integer, if its between 0-6, and if the column is already filled.
 * If the input is valid “set_move” puts the symbol in the chosen column.
 The symbols stack up on each other until the column is full.